Two Days in Bagan, Myanmar

 Map of the pagodas and temples in Bagan, Myanmar

-We quickly realized that one afternoon was not enough to explore the endless number of pagodas, temples, and monasteries.
+We quickly realized that one afternoon was not enough time to explore the endless number of pagodas, temples, and monasteries.

 Shwezigon Pagoda